ktoroshchin/forge/README.md

 # The Forge

-A user-friendly web application for Game Masters and Authors to organize their world creation in a consice way.
+A user-friendly web application based on create-react-app for Game Masters and Authors to organize their world creation in a concise way.

 ## Setup

-Based on create-react-app

 1. Clone this repo
 2. Create a Postgres database with any appropriate name